jllllll/llama-cpp-python-cuBLAS-wheels/README.md

 `basic` is a build without `AVX`, `FMA` and `F16C` instructions for old or basic CPUs.
 CPU-only builds are also available by changing `cu117` to `cpu`.

-`basic` builds are currently only available for 0.1.77+.

 You can install a specific version with:
 ```
 python -m pip install llama-cpp-python==<version> --prefer-binary --extra-index-url=https://jllllll.github.io/llama-cpp-python-cuBLAS-wheels/AVX2/cu117